jumashafara/jumashafara/docs/cv.md

 ## Professional Experience

+### Centre For Policy Analysis: Consultant (Website Development)
+**August 2025 - Present**

+- Leading the redevelopment of CEPA's official websites to use the latest technologies and conventions and in the process rebranded the organization's online presence, doubling the targeted visits.
+- Guiding the revamp of the Parliament Watch website, reorganizing the structure of the records the organization was keeping from the proceedings of the Ugandan parliament

 ### Raising The Village, Uganda: Data Scientist
 **October 2024 - Present**

-- Developed Machine Learning models and Dashboards for risk assessment.
-Implemented AWS deployment pipelines that increased model iteration frequency.
+- Leading the development of Machine Learning models and Dashboards for risk assessment.
+- Implementing AWS deployment pipelines that increased model iteration frequency.
-- Applied ML techniques to identify key drivers influencing income and production in last mile communities to optimize poverty alleviation strategies.
+- Applying ML techniques to identify key drivers influencing income and production in last mile communities to optimize poverty alleviation strategies.
-- Managed data processing pipelines, building a package to improve retrieval time, performed data wrangling and EDA, and communicated insights via data visualizations using Python.
+- Managing data processing pipelines, building a package to improve retrieval time, perform data wrangling and EDA, and communicate insights via data visualizations using Python.
-- Built interactive interfaces to streamline model interaction, accessibility and interpretability.
+- Building interactive interfaces to streamline model interaction, accessibility and interpretability.

+### East African Statistics Institute, Uganda: Systems Administrator (Part Time)
+**July 2024 - Present**

+- Redeveloped and enhanced existing websites including landing site, blog site, and courses site.
+This helped reorient the platforms to communicate the changing strategy of the organization
+- Fully manage Google Workspaces and user accounts of the personnel and students under the organizations.
+This includes handling payments, authentication, and information access throughout the organization.
+- Built evaluation tools for tutors and students under EASI, this eased submission, grading and returning of learner exercises and course materials
+- Conducting training on Data Science and how to use AI tools to increase productivity is day-to-day tasks including planning, researching among others.

 ### DATAIDEA, Uganda: Data Scientist, Instructor
 **September 2022 - October 2024**